 The people who live the islands of Polynesia are called Polynesians and they share many similar traits, including language, culture and beliefs.

-Samoan Islands are an exception in the region since it’s the only Polynesian territory that has not had any interruption of tattooing and where tattoo artists (Tufuga ta tatau) are, still today, a traditional trade that justified its ritual and technical prerogatives by resorting To the original tattoo myths and family genealogies.
-Elsewhere in Polynesia, the different foreign and various presences (escpecially missionaries) led to the abondonment of the traditional tattooing except in the Samoan Islands.
+Samoan Islands are an exception in the region since it’s the only Polynesian territory that has not had any interruption of tattooing and where tattoo artists (Tufuga ta tatau) are, still today, a traditional trade that justifies it's ritual and technical prerogatives by resorting to the original tattoo myths and family genealogies.
+Elsewhere in Polynesia, the different foreign and various presences (escpecially missionaries) led to the abandonment of the traditional tattooing except in the Samoan Islands.

 All Polynesian tattoos are considered sacred

-We thererfore speak of divine origins.
+We therefore speak of divine origins.
 This dimension is extraordinarily important in it's practice.